VincentCohen/aGameOfThrees.go/README.md

 # A Game Of Threes
-https://www.reddit.com/r/dailyprogrammer/comments/3r7wxz/20151102_challenge_239_easy_a_game_of_threes/
+Following the Game Of Threes challenge on Reddit: https://www.reddit.com/r/dailyprogrammer/comments/3r7wxz/20151102_challenge_239_easy_a_game_of_threes/

 First, you mash in a random large number to start with.
 Then, repeatedly do the following:

 - If the number is divisible by 3, divide it by 3.